| Investment

 |

-| http://nysparks.state.ny.us/shpo/disclaimers/disclaimer_sphinx.htm |
+| http://nysparks.com/shpo/online-tools/ |

-| A variety of information
+| A variety of

-is available through the State Preservation Historic Information
+information is available through the State Preservation Historic

-Network Exchange (SPHINX), an electronic, program-wide database
+Information Network Exchange (SPHINX), an electronic, program-wide

-on more than 250,000 properties in the state.
-Users can seek out
+survey data on more than 250,000 properties in the state.

-information regarding historic resources within specific municipalities.
+within specific municipalities. |

 |